 Sthanika Karma (Systemic Action)

 External Application – Can cause skin blisters, Anti poisonous.
-External application of its paste in vaginal area cause abortion.
-Fumigation with bhallataka seed is indicated in Hemerrhoids
+External application of its paste in the vaginal area causes abortion.
+Fumigation with bhallataka seed is indicated in Hemorrhoids

 Internal administration-

-Nervous system- Nervous strengthening, and promote intellect (Medhya).
+Nervous system- Nervous strengthening, and promoting intellect (Medhya).
 Indicated in Epilepsy, Sciatica, Hemiplegia, etc. In Sciatica bhallataka processed with milk can be given.

 Digestive System – Digestive, carminative, liver stimulant, Anti helminthic.
-Indicated in abdominal distension, constipation, phantom tumor, mal absorption syndrome, hook worm infestation.
-Best medicine for Hemorrhoid’s (Sushkarsas), Correct blood circulation of liver.
+Indicated in abdominal distension, constipation, phantom tumor, malabsorption syndrome, hook worm infestation.
+Best medicine for Hemorrhoids (Sushkarsas), Correct blood circulation of the liver.

 Circulatory System – Stimulate heart, Beneficial in edema, enlargement of lymph nodes etc.